© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Manor moated site and fishpond complex is a scheduled monument protected by Historic England under reference 1019979.
 View the official record →

-The Manor moated site and fishpond complex is a medieval monument located in Lincolnshire, England.
+The Manor moated site and fishpond complex is a scheduled ancient monument located in Lincolnshire, comprising the earthwork remains of a medieval domestic settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019979.

 The Manor moated site and fishpond complex is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019979.